danimakes/scss-library/README.md

 ### Idea
-The main idea behind this collection is the different syntax used to pass argument to mixin.
+The main idea behind this collection is the different syntax used to pass argument to mixins.
 Let me show an example:

 Source SCSS code
 ```scss